Ontario to toughen penalties for driving under the influence of marijuana

 If you are convicted criminally of impaired driving:

-Number of instances Penalties
+Number of instances | Penalties |

-First time · Mandatory education or treatment program
+First time | · Mandatory education or treatment program

-· 1 year minimum requirement to drive a car equipped with an ignition interlock device
+· 1 year minimum requirement to drive a car equipped with an ignition interlock device · No minimum jail sentence · $1,000 fine · Licence suspended for minimum 1 year* |

-Second time · Mandatory education or treatment program
+Second time | · Mandatory education or treatment program

-· 3 year minimum requirement to drive a car equipped with an ignition interlock device
+· 3 year minimum requirement to drive a car equipped with an ignition interlock device · 30-day minimum jail sentence · Fine amount at the discretion of the judge · Licence suspended for minimum 3 years |

-Third and subsequent times · Mandatory education or treatment program
+Third and subsequent times | · Mandatory education or treatment program

-· Lifetime licence suspension (can be reduced to 10 years if certain conditions are met)
+· Variable interlock periods (depending on sequence of prior convictions) · 120-day minimum jail sentence · Fine amount at the discretion of the judge · Lifetime licence suspension (can be reduced to 10 years if certain conditions are met) |

-Penalties for impaired driving convictions.
+Penalties for impaired driving convictions. |

 *The Reduced Suspension with Ignition Interlock Conduct Review Program allows eligible drivers convicted for the first time of an alcohol impaired driving offence under the Criminal Code to reduce their licence suspension in return for meeting specific requirements, such as the mandatory installation of an approved ignition interlock device in their vehicle.